Multipartite entanglement measures: a review: Overview of entanglement measures

 \section{Overview of entanglement measures}

 In this section, we commence by establishing the foundational tenets of quantum entanglement within the scope of the LOCC paradigm.
 Then, essential guiding postulates that define entanglement measures as well as the convex-roof extension technique will be introduced.
-We spotlight the measure of concurrence in the end.
+We spotlight several basic measures in the end.